ADVOCATING FOR SUCCESSFUL TRANSITIONS FROM EDUCATION TO EMPLOYMENT

 COMMUNITIES ARE SUFFERING

-Skill shortages lead to community decline.
+Skill shortageslead to community decline.
 For years we've been hearing that employers struggle to find staff with the right skills.
-Their businesses suffer as a consequence which leads to community decline.
+Their businesses suffer as a consequence, which leads to community decline.
 New Zealand businesses want employees who can ‘hit the ground running’.
-That typically means they can demonstrate 'soft skills' and have the right attitude to be trained in the technical skills required for the specific job.
-For young employees to do this, they need to be taught employability skills, be provided with good career guidance, and be supported into work.
+That typically means they can demonstrate 'transferable skills' and have the right attitude to be trained in the technical skills required for the specific job.
+For young employees to do this, they need to be taught employability skills, be provided with good career guidance, and be supported in work.

 JOIN US